chadrem/cron_helper/README.md

   end
 end
 ```

-#### Notes on tasks
-Think of tasks as methods with exception protection and ordering.
-Tasks are guaranteed to run in the order you register them.
-They are also guaranteed to run even if a previous task encountered an exception.
-This gives you control over creating new tasks without having to worry about breaking old ones.

 Finally you will schedule your jobs using the [Whenever](https://github.com/javan/whenever]) gem.
 Below is an example config/schedule.rb that also forces your jobs to run at a low priority.
 Running crons at a low priority is recommended when your server has other roles (web, app, db, etc).